davidk/arm-storage/README.md

 of things are possible, but for now, this is mostly useful for doing [backups with Restic](https://docs.minio.io/docs/restic-with-minio).

 The goals of this system are to be reasonably performant while being sized for something that sits underneath a desk.
 Noise is also important too.
-Not everyone has the ability (or desire) to procure/provision/manage several Us (or more) worth of metal at home.

 # Getting Started Documentation